t348575/twitch-points-miner/README.md

 cargo build --release
 ```

-* Build with the feature `api` to enable the REST API server for management.
+* Build with the feature `web_api` to enable the REST API server for management.
 ```
-cargo build --release --features api
+cargo build --release --features web_api
 ```

 ## Docker image